zealousweb/woocommerce-embed-videos-to-product-image-gallery/readme.txt

 * Enjoy videos in product gallery at frontend.

 == Changelog ==

+= 3.0 =
+* Fix - Make Multi-Site Compatibility and update syntax of text domain.

 = 2.9 =
 * Test - Checking with Latest wordPress and Contact form 7, Tested and works fine.